vam-community/vam-packages/README.md

 # Virt-A-Mate Packages

+**This project has been deprecated in favor of Virt-A-Mate 1.19 package support**

 This repository contains a shared list of hosted packages, as an alternative to creating your own repositories and to archive scripts that were only available through reddit.

 ## Important notices